pinattutaro/todoApp/README.md

    npm run dev
    ```
 4. Open your browser and navigate to the provided local URL.

-## 🌐 Live Demo
-You can access the live demo of this application here: [https://pinattutaro.github.io/todo/](https://pinattutaro.github.io/todo/)

 ## 🗓️ Project Details
 - **Development Period**: November 6, 2025 - November 19, 2025